darshcodes/comp2000_2023/worksheet.md

 And answer the following questions about them:

   * These repositories are at two different websites - github and bitbucket - what are these sites?
 What service do they provide?
-Which is better?
+Which is better? both websites are good hosts for version control which allow you to work on projects together and collaboratively which teach stuff like
   * Who made the last commit to repository A?
+  Mathew roberts
   * Who made the first commit to repository A?
+  Jon Mountjoy
   * Who made the first and last commits to repository B?
+  Dave pearce for both
   * Are either/both of these projects active at the moment? 🤔 If not, what do you think happened?
+  No, the project could have been completed or they started working on a new release of the product or software.
   * 🤔 Which file in each project has had the most activity?

 # Task 2